 According to Social Psychologist Enrique Pichón Riviere, a role in an organized behavioral model that establishes a dual relationship based on mutual expectations — doctors need patients and vice versa.

 Traditionally, power and knowledge were restricted to one role: the formal leader.
 However, a fast-paced and uncertain world requires everyone to help drive change.
-Leadership cannot be restricted to one person as I wrote here.
+Leadership cannot be limited to one person as I wrote here.

 Fixed roles create stereotypes — they make things too predictable.
-When people supposed to play only one role they are forced to play to the strengths — we limit their potential to learn new things.
+When people supposed to play only one role, they are forced to play to the strengths — we limit their potential to learn new things.

 When roles don’t rotate, teams begin to play within the comfort zone — boredom and repetition quickly become stagnation.

 A role should not exhaust people.
 Roles should rotate to bring out the best of the team, rather than expecting everyone always to play the same part.
 That one person is very creative doesn’t mean it’s the only part she/he should play.
 That same individual might be a great motivator or organizer too.